 Many of our clients use the lifetime usufruct to ensure their children get the benefits of their property once their surviving spouse dies to the exclusion of their step-children.

 Louisiana succession law and estate planning can be complicated.
-It’s important to speak with a licensed Louisiana attorney that understands the intricacies of intestacy law and will sit with you and explain your options.
+It’s important to speak with a licensed Louisiana attorney that understands the law and will sit with you and explain your options.
 The Andries Law Firm can do exactly that!
 Call to set up an appointment.